tocco/tocco-docs/framework/configuration/acl.rst

 Updating relations
 ..................

-When an entity is added to or removed from a :java:ref:`Relation<ch.tocco.nice2.persist.entity.Relation>` the permissions of the *both* sides of the relation are combined:
+When an entity is added to or removed from a :abbr:`Relation (ch.tocco.nice2.persist.entity.Relation)` the permissions of the *both* sides of the relation are combined:

     * ``GRANT`` + ``GRANT`` = ``GRANT``